TheLimeGlass/EpicMines/README.md

 ## Features
 - High Performance, High Optimizations, High Quality code.
-- Signs to display all information, either about the mine or about the player through sign packets.
+- Signs to display all information, either about the mine or about the player through sign packets like blocks mined etc.
 - Forgiveable parser, you can mess up and the parser will understand and help you out.
 - All messages configurable + all configuraion messages have placeholders.
 - Highly advanced API, well engineered and designed to manipulate the whole plugin.